WaiveCar/WaiveScreen/AdDaemon/templates/README.md

 This is important to include both.
 If you note the contents of `_header` and `_footer` you'll see that they aren't well formed HTML.

-The variable system used is {{ variable }} which is compatible with python's Jinja, PHP's twig and probably many other systems.